ryanwhowe/Dot/README.md

 ### `Dot::has()`

 The `Dot::has()` checks to see if there is a value in the search array for the search key.
+This method utilizes recursion to traverse the array.
+Most installations of php have a recursion depth limit of 100, if you need to search further down than 100 levels this likely is the wrong tool to utilize.

 #### Description